jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The gods were calling us to voyage.

 We built twelve canoes according to the patterns the gods revealed in the first days.
-Each held twenty—planters who like you read Rongo's signs, fishers who honored Tangaroa's tapu, builders who understood Tāne's gifts of wood.
+Each held twenty—planters who, like you, read Rongo's signs, fishers who honored Tangaroa's tapu, builders who understood Tāne's gifts of wood.

 The Navigator carried the red arrow his father's father's father carved.
 Seven white shells bound to its shaft—one for each Navigator in his line, each voyage that brought us here, island by island.
 Seven generations.
 Seven new homes found.